 All smart speakers in the Google Home family now support Bluetooth.
 They can act as Bluetooth speakers themselves.
 This allows you to play audio from your phone or other mobile device through them.
 Indeed, you get better sound quality through a Google speaker.
 So in this demo, we prepare the Google Home Mini speaker to act as a Bluetooth speaker.
-For that, we turn on Bluetooth pairing mode on that speaker.
-This makes it discoverable by other Bluetooth devices.
+For that, we show how to turn on Bluetooth pairing mode in a Google Home speaker.
+This makes it discover-able by other Bluetooth devices.

 When you enable Bluetooth pairing mode on any Bluetooth speaker, the speaker broadcasts its name.
 It also sends out other connection info over the Bluetooth airwaves.
 Then, nearby Bluetooth devices can pick up these signals.
 They then can connect with the discoverable Bluetooth speaker.
 So, to connect, you first must turn on pairing / discovery mode on your Google Home speaker.
 Here’s how to do that.